MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/get-bookings-app.md

 4. Provide the name and type of business you run, such as hair salon or dental practice, and select **To Bookings**.

 5. You're now ready to set up Bookings for your organization.
-Follow the steps in the [Setting up Microsoft Bookings](bookings-setup-guide.md) topic to finish setting up Bookings.
+Follow the steps in the [Microsoft Bookings](bookings-overview.md) topic to finish setting up Bookings.
 Go back to your mobile device and log out of the mobile app.
 Log back in to go to your new booking calendar.

 ## View-only mode